shrub719/as-prerelease/utils/notes.md

 3. 12 marks + 1 screenshot **(13)**

 ## Potential questions
-- can dig up a coconut more than once
+- can dig up ANY SPACE more than once
 - can only walk up to 9 spaces
 - score starts at 100 but you never lose points
 - rock and boulder are separate tiles?